webscreens/screen-enumeration/EXPLAINER.md

 To reduce the chance that the user's screen data gets compromised, we can also limit the API to secure contexts.

-In addition, we can limit the set of screen properties we expose to the bare minimum needed to support our use cases.
+To minimize the fingerprintable space, we can limit the set of screen properties we expose to the bare minimum needed to support our use cases.

+* New properties needed in a UI for the user to select on which display content should appear:
+  * display name
 * New properties needed to determine which display is the most appropriate for a given type of content:
-  * absolute coordinates in entire screen space (already accessible via `screenX`/`screenY` on `window`)
-  * resolution
+  * resolution or scale factor
   * primary vs secondary display
-* New properties needed in a UI for the user to select on which display content should appear:
-  * display name
+  * built-in vs external display

+To ensure that the user is aware of the data they are sharing and has control over which displays the Web application can access, we propose implementing a permission prompt.
+Calling `requestDisplays()` would prompt the user to select which displays to share with the application.